Hadith of Fatima tablet: Narration

-In Kitab al-Kafi, Jābir narrates that he once saw Fatimah with a tablet listing the names of those with divine authority, which he counted to be twelve.
-The last one was named al Qa'im, three were named Muhammad and three were named Ali.
+In Kitab al-Kafi, Jabir narrates that he once saw Fatima with a tablet listing the names of those with divine authority, which he counted to be twelve.
+The last one was named al-Qa'im, three were named Muhammad and three were named Ali.

 The Hadith

 Twelver Muslims record that Ja'far al-Sadiq narrated a hadith:

 Reception

 The Hadith of Fatima tablet is mentioned in shia and sunni hadith sources including Kamal al-din wa tamam al-ni'mah of Al-Shaykh al-Saduq, Kitab al-Kafi of Muhammad ibn Ya'qub al-Kulayni, Al-Istibsar of Shaykh Tusi, al-Musnad of Ahmad ibn Hanbal, Sahih al-Bukhari of Muhammad al-Bukhari, Sunan ibn Majah of Ibn Majah.